 An Oct.
 10, 2014, email between Nash (right) and HR specialist Dotti Klootwyk (left) still makes my blood boil.
-It occurred before I tottered into the office to reapply for a job which had netted me three national awards in three years and four regional awards.
+It occurred just a few days before I tottered into the Register to reapply for a job which had netted me three national awards and four regional awards in three years.

 Klootwyk: “We need to be strategic with Victor however.
 If we don’t fill the two positions he applied for and he gets a qualifying score it could get touchy.”

 Nash: “Thanks.
 I’m not worried about dealing with him.
 Certainly understand the trickiness – at the same time, obviously need to do what’s best for us.”

 The rise of this profits-over-people crowd is part of the reason today’s anti-Apple column took me by surprise.
 There was certainly nothing for the new Gannett to gain financially by aggravating Apple, which spends hundreds of millions of dollars each year on advertising.